ai4er-cdt/geograph/docs/index.rst

 referenced graph - a *GeoGraph*.
 Given either raster or polygon data as input, a GeoGraph is constructed by assigning each separate patch a graph node.
-In a second step, edges are added between nodes whenever the patches corresponding to two nodes are within a use-specificed distance.
-Based on this basic idea the GeoGraph package provides a wide range of visualisation and analysis tools.
+In a second step, edges are added between nodes whenever the patches corresponding to two nodes are within a user-specificed distance.
+Based on this basic idea, the GeoGraph package provides a wide range of visualisation and analysis tools.

 What can it be used for?